jaeseung-lee-engineer/jaeseung-lee-engineer.github.io/README.md

 </a>

 ## Project Overview
-This project explores how case-level clinical data and slide-level image-derived metrics can be presented in a unified pathology review interface.
+This project explores how case-level clinical meta-data and slide-level information can be presented in a unified pathology review interface.

 Designed to conceptually integrate with a digital pathology IMS.